About Arija A. (aka. Ari Archer)

 A illustration (sketch) of Arija A. with medium length red-black split dyed hair

-I am Arija A., also known as Ari Archer (she/her).
-I am an 18-year-old neurodivergent, transgender, vegan individual passionate about technology, open source development, and Gentoo Linux,.
+I am Arija A., also known as Ari Archer (she/her) - minimalist open-source developer focused on systems, ethics, privacy, and hackable software.
+I am an 18-year-old neurodivergent, transgender, vegan individual passionate about technology, open source development, and Gentoo Linux.
 I enjoy thinking as a thoughtful hobbyist, along with tinkering, and I explore my interests as a wannabe cook, (im)practical writer, and researcher.
 I come from Lithuania and I am currently engaged in education (gymnasium/high school (12th grade)).

 My programming journey began in childhood, initially experimenting with Python and JavaScript on whatever devices I could get my hands on - phones, library computers, anything that would let me write code.
 Those early experiences of tinkering and exploring sparked my passion for technology and open-source philosophy, eventually leading me to completely migrate to Linux, gain knowledge in C, and never look back to more restrictive systems.